-- 1185 AI experts (PhD-level expertise in AI or equivalent)
+- 1249 AI experts (PhD-level expertise in AI or equivalent) (see list here)

 - 102 Fellows of the European Association for Artificial Intelligence (EurAI), the key European association for AI researchers

 - 20 Fellows of the Association for the Advancement of Artificial Intelligence (AAAI), the key international association for AI